-Travis CI cron jobs work similarly to the cron utilty, they run builds at regular scheduled intervals independently of whether any commits were pushed to the repository.
+Travis CI cron jobs work similarly to the cron utility; they run builds at regular scheduled intervals independently of whether any commits were pushed to the repository.
 Cron jobs always fetch the most recent commit on a particular branch and build the project at that state.
 Cron jobs can run

 monthly, which in practice means up to an hour after the selected time span, and you cannot set them to run at a specific time.

 Configure cron jobs from the “Cron Jobs” settings tab on your Travis CI page.